Other Exercises

 Sat the dirty, mangy dog that named me Sue.

-Well I knew that snake was my own sweet dad,
+Well I knew that was my own sweet dad,

-from a worn out that my had,
+from a worn out my mother had,

 And I looked at him and my blood ran cold, and I said,